Auburn vs. UMass: Odds, spread, over/under - September 2

 Auburn vs. UMass Betting Trends

-- Auburn covered five times in 12 matchups with a spread last season.
+- Auburn put together a 5-6-1 record against the spread last season.

 Auburn 2023 Futures Odds